cloudmesh-community/book/chapters/os/ubuntu-usb-osx.md

 -   "If you see the error dd: /dev/diskN: Resource busy, make sure the disk is not in use.
-Start Disk Utility.app and unmount the volume (donot eject)."
+Start Disk Utility.app and unmount the volume (do not eject)."

-You will see an error window popping up telling you: **The disk inserted was not readbale by this compute**.
+You will see an error window popping up telling you: **The disk inserted was not readable by this compute**.
 Please, leave the window as is and instead type in on the terminal.

     $ diskutil eject /dev/diskN